 Specialist support may be needed where your disabled child:

-- has very complex needs which mean they require intensive support and supervision to stay safe, they require prolonged frequent night time attention and can’t be cared for easily at home without the support of additional services
+- has very complex needs which means they require intensive support and supervision to stay safe, they require prolonged frequent night-time attention and can’t be cared for easily at home without the support of additional services

 - has an autism spectrum condition and their behaviour regularly means they harm themselves or others, which means they could be at risk of requiring physical intervention